|

 The month of February is dedicated to the Holy Family.
-The first two and a half weeks of February fall within the liturgical season of Ordinary Time which is represented by the liturgical color green.
+This year the first 16 days of February fall during the liturgical season known as Ordinary Time which is represented by the liturgical color green.
 Green, the symbol of hope, is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
 The remaining days of February are the beginning of Lent.
 The liturgical color changes to purple — a symbol of penance, mortification and the sorrow of a contrite heart.

 The feasts on the General Roman Calendar celebrated during the month of February are: